jbuehl/homealone/docs/README.remote.md

 			 "hostname": <host name>,
 			 "port": <port>,
 			 "label": <service display name>,
-			 "stateTimestamp": <last update time of the resource states>, "resourceTimestamp": <last update time of the resources and attributes>, "seq": <sequence number of the message>,
+			 "statetimestamp": <last update time of the resource states>, "resourcetimestamp": <last update time of the resources and attributes>, "seq": <sequence number of the message>,
              "faults": {dictionary of service faults}}
 ```